kirei7/gen-ai-test-task/README.md

     ```shell
        python3 test_search.py
     ```
+7. Observe execution logs

 # Customization
 To customize via configs, look for "# Customization options" section in config.py
 - TEST_URLS - list of URLs to scrape
 - TEST_QUERIES - query to search for
 - SEARCH_RESULTS_LIMIT - number of vectors to be returned by search from DB

+# Few words on project structure
+In the root directory there are several test files that demonstrate the functionality of the project.
+Each next entry in this list also tests the functionality of the previous one.
+- test_extraction.py - scrapping the news articles
+- test_genai.py - summarization and topic identification
+- test_vector_db.py - embedding and saving summarized articles to database
+- test_search.py - semantic search through the database (most complete test which demonstrates the whole project)

 # python cheat sheet
 Deactivate venv: